heaslon/Easy-Leaf-Area/README.md

 Contact Us
 If you have any questions or concerns about this Privacy Policy or our practices with respect to your personal information, please contact me at heaslon@gmail.com.

-Added EasyLeafArea.html.
+June 2026 - Added EasyLeafArea.html.
 Now you should be able to run it on most any browser without installing python.
 Just download it and open it with your favorite browser.

 April 11 2023 - Easy Leaf Area is now available in the App Store for iPhone https://apps.apple.com/us/app/easy-leaf-area/id6447322411